 1. Make the best pancakes.
-We put the pancake recipe right on the side of our shaker bottle so you never have to rummage around looking for that printout.
-Add your ingredients, shake, and pour the batter right into the mold, which is heat-safe to 450°F, so you can place the silicone shapes right on the surface of a double burner griddle.
-The ring conforms to the griddle, preventing leaks, and long handles keep your fingers safe once the cakes are done.
-Use the emoji stencils to create faces out of powdered sugar, cinnamon, or cocoa on each cake.
+Mix your ingredients and pour the batter right into the mold.
+The molds are heat-safe to 450°F, so you can place the silicone shapes right on the surface of a double burner griddle.
+The ring conforms to the griddle which prevents leaks, and the long handles keep your fingers safe once the cakes are done.
+Use stencils to create faces out of powdered sugar on each cake.
 If you’re more of a high-end brunch type, garnish breakfast with sliced strawberries and homemade whipped cream.

 2. Get sugar cookies ready to decorate.
 Shaped sugar cookies are great for any holiday or party, and perfect for decorating.
-Preheat your oven to 350°F, or as directed by dough packaging.
+Preheat your oven to 350°F, or as directed by the dough packaging.
 Measure ¼ cup, about four tablespoons, of dough per mold and press it into an even layer so it reaches the edges of the mold.
-Bake for 10 to 12 minutes, or until the cookies are golden brown.
+Bake the cookies in the molds for 10 to 12 minutes, or until the cookies are golden brown.
 The cookies might rise above the edge of the molds while they bake, but will fall as they cool.
 Let the cookies and molds cool for at least 5 minutes, then remove.
-Decorate the tops with cocoa powder using the emoji stencils, or frost with a decorating bag.
+Decorate the tops with cocoa powder using stencils, or frost with a decorating bag.
+This is a creative option for a Toy Story 4-themed birthday using the Disney•Pixar Toy Story 4 Molds & Stencils to make character cookies.

 4. Customize your deep-dish pizza.
 Mini pizzas make a quick, customizable weeknight dinner, and they’re even better in fun shapes.
 Preheat your oven to 450°F and place the molds on an ungreased sheet pan.
 Press pizza dough into the molds, making sure to stretch it up the sides.
 Trim the dough at the top with kitchen shears and fill the dough with marinara sauce, shredded mozzarella, and your favorite toppings.
 Bake for about 25 minutes, or until the crust is golden brown.
 Let the molds cool for 5 minutes, remove, and serve.
 Note that the tabs on the molds will be hot when they come out of the oven, so be careful.